dhiwinsamrich/Web_Development_Mini_Projects/README.md

 2. Apply desired edits using the available tools.
 3. Save the edited image directly to your device.

+### 🛍️ **80.
+Product Landing Page**
+A visually appealing and responsive product landing page designed to showcase a product and engage users.

+**Features:**
+- Attractive hero section with call-to-action buttons.
+- Responsive design compatible with all devices.
+- Product feature highlights and pricing information.

+**Tech Stack:** HTML, CSS, JavaScript

 ---

 ## 🌟 **Key Features**